kevinohara80/nforce/README.md

 opts:

 * `oauth`: (Object:Optional) The oauth object.
-Required in multi-user mode
+Required in multi-user mode.
 * `requestOpts`: (Object:Optional) Optional hash of parameters to pass to the underlying request.

 Auto-refresh the current access token.
-Works with refresh tokens and also if using username/password in single user mode
+Works with refresh tokens and also if using username/password in single user mode.

 ## Streaming Client